-A proxy will not be valid for the Meeting or any adjournment or postponement thereof unless it is completed and delivered to TSX Trust Company ("TSX Trust") no later than 3:00 p.m.
-(ET) on May 19, 2023 (or, if the Meeting is adjourned or postponed, 48 hours (Saturdays, Sundays and holidays excepted) prior to the time of holding the Meeting) in accordance with the delivery instructions below.
+A proxy will not be valid for the Meeting or any adjournment or postponement thereof unless it is completed and delivered to TSX Trust Company ("TSX Trust") no later than 11:00 am (EDT) on May 17, 2024 (or, if the Meeting is adjourned or postponed, 48 hours (Saturdays, Sundays and holidays excepted) prior to the time of holding the Meeting) in accordance with the delivery instructions below.
 The time limit for deposit of proxies may be waived or extended by the Chair of the Meeting at his discretion, without notice.